A new leisure centre for the Vale of White Horse

 We expect to submit the planning application for the leisure centre by Spring 2018, with the aim of achieving planning permission by the summer.

-In the meantime, we’ve just submitted a separate application for a new access road.
-We need this permission in place first to allow us to relocate protected wildlife currently living on the site.
+Our submission of a separate application for a new access road was successful and permission was granted in January 2018.
+This had to be in place first to allow us to apply for a licence to relocate protected wildlife currently living on the site.

 We won’t start work on the access road until the full application for the leisure centre has been granted.